Discharge Instructions After Your Naxitamab (Danyelza®) Treatment

 Trouble going to the bathroom

-You may be constipated or have trouble urinating (peeing).
-This is a common side effect of many pain medications.
-Your healthcare provider may prescribe medication to help you with urinating and moving your bowels (pooping).
+You may be constipated (have trouble pooping) or have trouble urinating (peeing).
+This is a common side effect of many pain medicines.
+We may prescribe medicine to help you with peeing and moving your bowels (pooping).

 What you can do:

-• Apply a warm, wet cloth to your stomach below your belly button to help you urinate.
+• Apply a warm, wet cloth to your stomach below your belly button to help you pee.

 • Drink plenty of liquids.